docs4all/docs4all/markdown/showcase.md

 }
 -->

-Using docs4all-ligth in the wild?
+Using docs4all in the wild?
 We'd love to see it.

-Add your site to the [docs4all-ligth Showcase](https://github.com/docs4all/docs4all-ligth/wiki/docs4all-ligth-Showcase).
+Share us [here](https://github.com/docs4all/docs4all/issues) the name, screenshot and url of your site